Estate Planning in Massachusetts: The Basics Explained

 Benefits of Bypassing Probate

 One of the primary advantages of a revocable living trust is avoiding probate.
 Probate can be a time-consuming and costly process, where your estate is settled and distributed under court supervision.
-By planning your estate to bypass probate, you ensure a quicker and more private transfer of assets, sparing your family the additional stress during a time of grief.
+By planning your estate to bypass probate, you ensure a quicker and more private transfer of assets, sparing your family additional stress during a time of grief.

 Funding Your Revocable Living Trust